kbmcconnell/PersonalPrivacyGuide/README.md

 - Temu
   - It’s probably malware.
 - Period trackers
-There is valid concern that data from period tracker apps will be used against someone who received an abortion.
+  - There is valid concern that data from period tracker apps could be used against someone who received an abortion.
 Even the Stardust app has been guilty of sharing user data.
 Here’s a 2022 Wired article that covers the concern around period tracker privacy.
 Clue scored the highest, but doesn’t support local storage, which is a key privacy feature you should look for.

 Tracker apps that store your data on your phone instead of the cloud:
 - Euki